e40/tget/README.md

 Cleanup mode is activated by using the --cleanup or -c arguments.
 Download mode is activated by using the other primary behavior determining arguments.
 See below.

+Cleanup mode has two parts: removing torrents from Transmission after they have seeded enough and removing video files watched by Plex.

 [download] Primary behavior determining arguments (one of these must be given):